MDankloff/ClusterCompas/README.md

 # Using SHAP Values for Clustering-based Bias Identification
 In this repo, you can find the code for our paper "Using SHAP Values for Clustering-based Bias Identification."

 We provide five notebooks, two for the pre-processing and three for each different clustering method (K-Means, K-Prototypes, DBSCAN).
+In the pre-processing notebooks, we provide the code for cleaning the data, adding the error labels and SHAP values to create the experimental conditions.
+Also, some preliminary visualizations are provided with tsne.

 Per clustering notebook, we provide:
 * Utils for data prep, clustering, results and visualization